DKS481/GettingCleaningData_CourseProject/README.md

 2) Use source("run_analysis.R") command in RStudio.

 3) Find the two output files generated in the current working directory:merged_data.txt and data_with_Means.txt
-*  merged_data.txt contains a data frame called cleanedData.
+*  combined_data.txt contains a data frame called cleanedData.
-*  data_with_means.txt contains a data frame called result.
+*  means_data.txt contains a data frame called result.

-4) Use data <- read.table("data_with_means.txt") command in RStudio to read the file.
+4) Use data <- read.table("means_data.txt") command in RStudio to read the file.